Blairsville, Pennsylvania: History

 Blairsville was settled in 1818 and incorporated in 1825.
 In the past, railway shops, foundries, machine shops, enameling plants, and manufactories of plate glass and lumber employed the residents.
 It was the seat of Blairsville College, a Presbyterian institution opened in 1851.
-Just outside of the city limits in Burrell Township, auto and diesel repair trade school New Village Institute has operated since 2021.
+In 1858 the area became heavily involved in the Underground Railroad with local families.
+Some of these families were the Mitchells and Van Leer Family.
+In a letter to Theodore Parker, a local geologist Peter Lesley stated there were over 3000 men helping the railroad in the area.

 The Blairsville Armory and St. Peter's Episcopal Church and Rectory are listed on the National Register of Historic Places.

 In 1902, the countryside around Blairsville became one of the first in Pennsylvania to have a woman, Anna J. Devers, appointed as a Rural Free Delivery carrier, delivering mail from the Blairsville Post Office.

 M. C. Eignus (1844–1941), Illinois state representative, was born in Blairsville.

 Geography

-Blairsville is located in the southern portion of Indiana County, bordered by the Conemaugh River, Westmoreland County to the south and west and Burrell Township to the north and east.
+Blairsville is located in the southern portion of Indiana County, bordered by the Conemaugh River, Westmoreland County to the south and west, and Burrell Township to the north and east.